tichugh/Multi_Kernel_Multi_Objective/README.md

-%% This is the function to train a GP using composite kernel.
+%% This is the code to use multi-kernel with multiobjective optimization

 The copyrights are with Tinkle Chugh, t.chugh@exeter.ac.uk